 Sport participation survey

-Exploring patient stories through discovery interviews
+Qualiative research exploring patient stories through discovery interviews

 Evaluation of a volunteering project

-An evaluation of a Volunteering and Community Engagement project for Better Leeds Communities.
+We carried out an evaluation of a Volunteering and Community Engagement project for Better Leeds Communities.
 The evaluation explored the impact of the project on participants' mental well-being and future job prospects.
 This mid-project evaluation helped inform future planning of the project and will also support future fundraising activities.

 Evaluation of an adoption marketing campaign

-The hospital care of seniors
+The hospital care of seniors: a survey

-Disabled people's experiences of probation practice
+Qualitative research examining disabled people's experiences of probation practice

-Promoting the emotional wellbeing of homeless people
+Promoting the emotional wellbeing of homeless people: a qualitative study

 A survey of child protection in humanitarian action

-An international survey of humanitarian workers’ assessment of the Minimum Standards for Child Protection in Humanitarian Action (CPMS).
+We conducted an international survey of humanitarian workers’ assessment of the Minimum Standards for Child Protection in Humanitarian Action (CPMS).
 This study, conducted for PHAP (Geneva, Switzerland), 2018, involved the design and administration of an online survey in four languages to humanitarian workers based in 202 countries.